joewez/ESP-Widget/README.md

-# theWidget
+# ESP Widget

-This is a minimal set of scripts used to run "the Widget".
+This is a minimal set of scripts used to run "the ESP Widget".

 The "widget" is a device based on a Wemos D1 Mini (ESP8266).
 It consists of...